wodawodawoda/udacity-feedReader/README.md

 * Tests results will be visible on the bottom of the page

 ## Test cases
-* Are RSS Feeds:
+* RSS Feeds:
- * defined?
+    * are defined
- * contain not empty URL value?
+    * contain not empty URL value
- * contain defined feed name?
+    * contain defined feed name
 * The menu:
- * should be hidden by default?
+    * should be hidden by default
- * should be visible on menu icon click?
+    * should be visible on menu icon click
 * Initial Entries:
     * should load at least one feed element
 * New Feed Selection:
     * should change feed content

 ## Important files
 * index.html - main application html file